Senate Passes Credit Card Overhaul Bill

 CORNISH: Banks say that means consumers can expect more cards with higher annual fees and fewer cards with low competitive rates.
 But Senate Banking Committee Chairman Christopher Dodd of Connecticut says he's not too worried because credit card companies still have to compete with each other.

-Mr. CHRISTOPHER DODD (Democrat, Connecticut): Companies that go out and decide they're going to show the consumer by adding penalties, fees, and interest rate hikes I think do so at their own economic peril.
+CHRISTOPHER DODD: Companies that go out and decide they're going to show the consumer by adding penalties, fees, and interest rate hikes I think do so at their own economic peril.
 I think there will be others out there who will take advantage of this, will offer cards and instruments that are going to be very appealing to consumers, and I welcome that.

 CORNISH: The Senate bill does not ban penalty fees completely and it does not place a cap on interest rates.
 Republican Senator Richard Shelby, who helps craft the bill with Dodd, says that means banks haven't lost the tools they use to deal with cardholders who are credit risks.

-Senator RICHARD SHELBY (Republican, Alabama): The Dodd-Shelby amendment before us allows card issuers to price risk.
+RICHARD SHELBY: The Dodd-Shelby amendment before us allows card issuers to price risk.
 But requires that they consider both positive and negative changes in the consumer's risk profile when setting rates and terms.
 This means that consumers will pay more when their credit risk goes up and can have their rates reduced when it comes down.